Yarlermanden/AML/project/description.md

 ## Formalities
-As seen in the timeline, the project time is 15.11.-08.12., so roughly four weeks, where you have no lectures or other obligations for the course (except some rework of previous lectures/exercises if needed).
-However, the final report is due on 3rd of January 2023.
-The project work is done in groups of 2–4 people.
-The group formation happens via LearnIT, and you need to register as one group until 15.11.2022.
 As seen in the timeline, the project time is 11.11.-08.12., so roughly four weeks.
   During this time you have no lectures or other mandatory exercises for the course, but the opportunity to discuss some rework of previous lectures/exercises (if needed) and the (optional) exercise sheet 10 during the exercise time on 15.11.